-There are only a handful of non-northern parks I’ve missed; Rouge National Urban Park in Toronto, Sable Island off the coast of Nova Scotia, Wapusk National Park in Manitoba and Wood Buffalo National Park in Alberta.
+There are only a handful of non-northern national parks in Canada I’ve missed; Rouge National Urban Park in Toronto, Sable Island off the coast of Nova Scotia, Wapusk National Park in Manitoba and Wood Buffalo National Park in Alberta.
 I think I can knock those off in my lifetime.

 Of the national parks I have visited these 10 are treasures.
 I’ve only included those not in the north but from personal experience I can tell you that Kluane and Auyuittuq are both stunners as well.
 And I finally visited the Mingan Archipelago National Park Preserve in Quebec.
 It’s an exceptional place to visit – especially for photographers, kayakers and hikers.

 Gros More National Park

 If you visit Newfoundland somehow find a way to include time in Gros Morne National Park.
 It’s a UNESCO World Heritage Site filled with natural beauty.
 That became very apparent on the four day backpack on the Long Range Traverse I did with my husband a few years ago.

 Kejimkujik National Park